-PRICING & DATES BELOW ARE CURRENT FOR 2014.
+PRICING & DATES BELOW ARE FROM SUMMER 2014 AND ARE SUBJECT TO CHANGE FOR UPCOMING SEASONS.

 Cost: $509 with donation / $484 without donation